 So that’s it!
 Please share this article if you found it helpful.
 Thanks! 🙂

 How many steps can a bishop move?

 A bishop can move up to any number of steps but only on the diagonals.
-There are two bishops on each side out of which one moves only on the light colored squares while other moves on the dark colored squares.
+There are two bishops on each side out of which one moves only on the light-colored squares while the other moves on the dark-colored squares.

 Can a bishop move forward?

 Yes, a bishop can move forward as well as backward.
 However, a bishop can’t move horizontally or vertically like a rook, nor it can jump like a knight.

 Can a bishop become a queen?

 No, a bishop can’t become a queen.
 In chess, only a pawn can become a queen by the process known as pawn promotion.